 Warning for those of you who make C&C cages--Target has modified their Organize-it Cubes.
 They are now made with grids that are too large, and already one guinea pig has gotten his head stuck and died.
 Some Targets still have the older style grids, but to make sure you get the right ones, you may need to open up the packages to make sure.
 The appropriate grids should have 9 sections across.
 Fred Meyer still has cube systems the correct size, and some Bed, Bath, and Beyond stores.
 I'll be checking for other sources of these grids, as well.
 In the meantime, you may want to make your cages using white wire shelving as the sides.

-Foggy Creek Cavy Rescue does take in owner surrenders for a fee of $25.
-However, since the rescue is usually full, there's a waiting list of people wanting to re-home their guinea pigs.
-Sometimes it can take months before your guinea pigs can be taken in.
+Foggy Creek Cavy Rescue is not taking in any more owner surrenders.
 You can contact the animal shelters in the area--most do not euthanize guinea pigs.
 However, they often split up pairs, and they don't usually screen adopters very well.
 You can post an ad on an online classified website, but be very careful and screen those who respond.
 You can post flyers at local veterinarian offices or pet supply stores.
 There are also placement sections on many online guinea pig forums.
+If you send me photos and descriptions of your guinea pigs, I will post them on my Facebook page as a courtesy listing.

 You might ask yourself--do you really need to re-home your guinea pig?
 If it's a case where no one in the family spends time with them anymore, guinea pigs actually do quite well without human interaction.
 All they really need is food, water, a clean environment, and vet attention when needed.
 If it's a case of allergies, most guinea pig allergies can be handled with allergy medicine or having a non-allergic person take over the care.
 If you are moving, you can make sure the new place accepts animals.
 Guinea pigs travel quite well.